-2. Walk Over Water at Eden on the River
+2. Walk over water at Eden on the River, Port Vila

 For an entire day of jungle filled adventure, look no further than Eden on the River.
 Watch your families faces light up with the thrill of scrambling over the suspension bridges and soaring through the trees on the jungle zip lines.
 To finish, the whole family can take a dip in the calm river or stroll through the tropical gardens, soaking in the lush surrounds.

 How to: For the best experience get your hotel to call ahead (+678 7710765) and arrange a transfer.
 Tours start at 9.30am, 12.30pm, and 2.30pm.
 Times are flexible & alternative times can be arranged.

 3. Snorkel off Hideaway Island or zipline through the jungle

 For an easy day trip from Port Vila, take a boat over to Hideaway Island and the Marine Sanctuary.
 Here the family can relax, and swim with fascinating fish and colourful coral, or watch the underwater world from afar in a glass-bottom boat.